makrai/notes/doddapaneni2107-primer-multiling-lm.md

   * can be probed to accurately perform supervised NLU tasks such as POS tagging, dependency parsing, in some cases with zero-shot transfer
-* more complex tasks such as MT quality evaluation (Libovickỳ+ 2019) or language generation (Rönnqvist+ 2019) remain outside the realm of these models currently, keeping the debate on universal patterns incomplete
+* more complex tasks such as MT quality evaluation (Libovickỳ+ 2019) or language generation (Rönnqvist+ 2019) remain outside the current realm

 # 8 How to extend MLMs to new languages